bluepayment-plugin/magento-2.x-plugin/README_EN.md

 ```

 ### Via the zip package
-1. Download the latest version of the plugin http://s.bm.pl/wtyczki.
+1. Download the latest version of the plugin from this [site](https://github.com/bluepayment-plugin/magento-2.x-plugin/archive/refs/heads/master.zip).
 2. Upload the zip file to your Magento root directory.
 3. While in the Magento root directory, run the following commands:
 ```bash